suchialex/CINS3002-HW04/instructions.md

   <summary>
     ✅ Add a new file
   </summary>
-  Create a new file named list_functions.py and copy the employee_operations() function from functions.py to it
+  - Create a new file named list_functions.py and to this file
+  - Copy all the functions from functions.py (we will modify these functions to perform list operations)

 </details>

 <details>